Prashant-thakur77/HACK5PROJECT/README.md

 # SATYAFIR

-**SATYAFIR** (सत्यFIR) is a decentralized FIR (First Information Report) lodging and tracking system built on blockchain technology to ensure transparency, immutability, and accessibility of complaint records.
+**SATYAFIR** (सत्यFIR) is a Decentralized FIR (First Information Report) Lodging and tracking system built on blockchain technology to ensure transparency, immutability, and accessibility of complaint records.

 ## 🚀 Overview